xxxxbrandieeee/close-reading-data-dictionary/README.md

-    { "title": "In your everyday life, how often do you read poems?", "answer": "Sometimes, about 3–4 times a month" }, { "title": "In your everyday life, how much do you enjoy reading poetry?", "answer": "I enjoy it quite a bit" }, { "title": "Have you ever taken any college-level humanities courses...?", "answer": "A lot (e.g., multiple courses or extensive coursework specifically focused on humanities)" }, { "title": "How much coursework have you completed that is related to poetry?", "answer": "A moderate amount (e.g., a full unit or a single course focused on poetry)" }, { "title": "Did you use the AI in the study interface to help you analyze and interpret any of the three poems?...", "answer": "..." }, { "title": "Was any part of the study confusing or challenging for you?...", "answer": "..." }
+    { "title": "In your everyday life, how often do you read poems?", "answer": "Sometimes, about 3–4 times a month" }, { "title": "In your everyday life, how much do you enjoy reading poetry?", "answer": "I enjoy it quite a bit" }, { "title": "Have you ever taken any college-level humanities courses...?", "answer": "A lot (e.g., multiple courses or extensive coursework specifically focused on humanities)" }, { "title": "How much coursework have you completed that is related to poetry?", "answer": "A moderate amount (e.g., a full unit or a single course focused on poetry)" }
   ],
   "time": 1751860260316
 }